apache/flink/docs/ops/config.md

 {% include generated/rocks_db_configuration.html %}

 ### RocksDB Configurable Options
-Specific RocksDB configurable options, provided by Flink, to create a corresponding `ConfigurableOptionsFactory`.
+Specific RocksDB configurable options, provided by Flink, to create a corresponding `ConfigurableRocksDBOptionsFactory`.
 And the created one would be used as default `OptionsFactory` in `RocksDBStateBackend` unless user define a `OptionsFactory` and set via `RocksDBStateBackend.setOptions(optionsFactory)`